Skip to main content

 If you believe an online retailer has defrauded you, try contacting them – there might be a genuine reason for the problem.
 If that doesn’t help, contact your bank, credit card provider or financial institution, and report the crime to Scamwatch.

-For more information, visit the Scamwatch site.
+To learn more, visit the Scamwatch site.

 Home insurance and lifestyle articles